winesapOS/winesapOS/README.md

         - [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) is installed along with the ProtonUp-Qt package manager for it.
 This provides better Windows games compatibility.
         - [Proton-Sarek (async)](https://github.com/pythonlover02/Proton-Sarek) = A GE-Proton fork optimized for legacy graphics cards.
         - [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) for running non-Steam games with Proton.
-    - [CoreCtrl](https://gitlab.com/corectrl/corectrl) for overclocking and/or undervolting the CPU and/or GPU.
     - [Chiaki](https://github.com/streetpea/chiaki-ng) for PS4 and PS5 game streaming.
     - [DOSBox](https://www.dosbox.com/) for running 16-bit DOS and Windows (via Wine) applications.
     - [GameMode](https://github.com/FeralInteractive/gamemode) is available to be used to speed up games.
     - [Gamescope](https://github.com/Plagman/gamescope) for helping play older games with frame rate or resolution issues.
     - [GOverlay](https://github.com/benjamimgois/goverlay) is a GUI for managing Vulkan overlays including MangoHud and vkBasalt.
+    - [LACT](https://github.com/ilya-zlobintsev/LACT) for overclocking and/or undervolting the GPU.
     - [Ludusavi](https://github.com/mtkennerly/ludusavi) is a game save files manager.
     - [MangoHud](https://github.com/flightlessmango/MangoHud) for benchmarking OpenGL and Vulkan games.
     - [Moonlight](https://github.com/moonlight-stream/moonlight-qt) and [Sunshine](https://github.com/LizardByte/Sunshine) for game streaming.